What is Retrieval Augmented Generation (RAG), and why should you use it in your company?

 What is Retrieval Augmented Generation (RAG)?

-This is where RAG comes into play.
-It combines techniques for retrieving information with text generation.
-In simple terms, it allows your AI to create content based on what it finds in a custom database or a collection of texts.
-The ultimate goal is to merge the power of pre-trained LLMs like GPT with fresh knowledge from text sources.
+RAG addresses this limitation by combining information retrieval with text generation.
+In simple terms, it allows an AI system to generate content based on what it finds in a custom document collection or database.
+The goal is to merge the general language understanding of Large Language Models (LLMs) with fresh, domain-relevant knowledge.

 We can distinguish two main parts of the RAG approach:

-– retrieval phase
+- the retrieval phase

-– generation phase
+- the generation phase

-When the system searches for information, it goes beyond just matching keywords.
-It uses a smarter method called semantic search, which helps find related information better.
-Think of it like finding a book in a library using its topic rather than just its title.
-Tools like vector databases play a crucial role in making this happen.
-You can learn more about vector databases here.
+When the system searches for information, it goes beyond keyword matching.
+Instead, it uses semantic search to find related information more effectively.
+Think of it like searching a library by topic rather than by title.
+Tools like vector databases make this possible at scale.

 Advantages and challenges